ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 ## System settings for gateway clusters
 {: #vc_addingclusters-sys-settings-edge}

-When you add a gateway cluster to a vCenter Server instance, you must specify the following settings.
+When you add a gateway cluster to an Automated instance, you must specify the following settings.

 ### Data center location
 {: #vc_orderinginstance-dc-edge}